solid-contrib/solid-client/README.md

 ### Managing Resource Permissions

 Add or modify the permissions for a particular resource or container programatically.
 This basically to enable applications manage the permissions of resources and containers it creates or has access to.
+Note that only the account owner has the privilege to add/modify the acl resources.
 There are 3 levels of permissions:
 * `Owner`- WebIDs for agents that indicates the owners of the resource who has full control over it.
 * `User`- Given the WebID of a user, a set of permissions that are assigned to the user.
 * `Everyone`- permissions granted for everyone.